jakob-schuster/find-cdr3/readme.md

           Print help
 ```

-## Implementation
+## 🔩 Implementation

 The `rust-bio` crate was used.
-All alignment is done using Myers bit-vector algorithm, and
+All alignment is done using Myers bit-vector algorithm.

 ### Preprocessing